 I’m allergic to hair dye, what can I use?

-The main culprit for hair dye allergic reactions is PPD, which in some people causes mild irritation and in others a full-blown allergic reaction.
+As mentioned above, one of the most common allergens in hair dye is PPD.
 Even if your reaction to hair dye is mild, you should consider avoiding PPD in the future, as you may react more severely in the future.

 There are some hair dyes that don’t contain PPD.
 However, if you’re using one of these dyes you should always perform a patch test to ensure you don’t suffer a PPD reaction.
 Henna is a dye prepared from the henna tree.
 It’s a reddish-brown colour and is relatively safe, as the natural henna powder doesn’t contain PPD.
 However, black henna does contain PPD and has been linked to deaths in the past and its use on the skin or hair is not recommended.
 Read this NHS guide for more information.

 Thank you for reading our guide on the legal services that we can offer you if you suffer an allergic reaction to hair dye.
-Below, you can find some more guides you may find useful.
+Below, you can find some more of our guides and external further resources that you may find useful.

 Thank you for reading our guide on hair dye allergic reaction claims.